A vegetarian diet does not include any meat, poultry, or seafood. It is a meal plan made up of foods that come mostly from plants. These include:

 Protein: It is easy to get plenty of protein even if you do not eat any animal products.
 If you eat fish and/or eggs and dairy getting enough protein will not be a concern for most people.
 You can also get protein from these foods:

-- Soy foods, such as soy nuts, soy milk, and tofu
+- Soy foods, such as soy nuts, soy milk, tempeh and tofu.

 - Vegetarian meat substitutes.
 Just watch for products that are high in sodium.